Confluent Cloud for Apache Flink¶

 There is also a new confluent cli plugin: confluent-flink-quickstart

-to create an environment, a Flink compute pool, enable a schema registry, create a kafka cluster and starts a Flink shell.
+to create an environment, a Flink compute pool, enable a schema registry, create a Kafka cluster and starts a Flink shell.

 Some common commands to manage Confluent Cloud environment¶